karer/node-task/README.md

     ...
 ```

-7. Now, take `_id` of cart and select product to it
+7. Now, take `_id` of cart and add product into it

 ```
 POST /cart/{id}/products